apazzolini/rook/README.md

 - Providing patterns and structure for typical tasks, such as data fetching
 - Exposing direct access to the underlying components when necessary

+## Docs

+Although you can read the docs directly on the GitHub repository, the generated GitBook is much easier to navigate.

+You can find the docs at http://apazzolini.github.io/rook/

 ## Getting Started

-The easiest way to learn Rook is to jump in and [get started.](docs/introduction/getting-started.md) However, you should be at least a little bit familiar with the below libraries.
+The easiest way to learn Rook is to jump in and [get started.](http://apazzolini.github.io/rook/docs/introduction/getting-started.html) However, you should be at least a little bit familiar with the below libraries.

 ## Components